 Applicants interested in the Doctor of Naturopathic Medicine (ND), the Master of Science in Oriental Medicine (MSOM), the Master of Acupuncture (MAc), and the Master of Science in Integrative Medicine Research (MSiMR) programs must have a bachelor's degree (or its equivalent) from a regionally accredited college or university.
+The Master of Science in Nutrition program will be offered in fall 2014.

-While at NCNM, students can undertake any two programs concurrently - ND/MSOM, ND/MAc, ND/MSiMR, MSOM/MSiMR or MAc/MSiMR.
-Additionally, ND students in good academic standing are eligible to apply for admission into the qigong and shiatsu certificate programs.
+While at NCNM, students can undertake any two programs concurrently - ND/MSOM, ND/MAc, ND/ MSiMR, MSOM/MSiMR or MAc/MSiMR.
+Additionally, ND students in good academic standing are eligible to apply for admission into the Qigong and Shiatsu Certificate Programs.
 Due to space constraints, admission is limited.
 The certificates are not degree programs and do not lead to eligibility to sit for licensure exams.
 Contact the Office of Admissions for further information.